English

 Some veteran alpacas should already be familiar with the concept.
 We’ve written about this strategy in the past, which you can find in our Alpaca Academy here and our yield farming calculator here.

 A Market-Neutral Strategy (Pseudo-Delta-Neutral) is a leveraged yield farming strategy where you can yield farm high APY pairs while minimizing your risk by hedging out market exposure.
-The Automated Vault eliminates market risk by farming long & short positions simultaneously, and rebalancing them for you to maintain neutral exposure.
+The Automated Vault eliminates market risk by borrowing and the deploying an optimal combination of assets, and rebalancing them for you to target a neutral exposure.
 Or if we put it in alpaca language: high yield and low risk.

 How it works